HES-XPLAIN/hes-xplain.github.io/docs/documentation/installation-guide.md

 ---------------------------------------------------------------------
 ```

 You are now set to use all `dimlpfidex` tools!
-You can continue by following the [getting-started tutorial](getting-started.md) to learn more about how to use the different tools available.
+You can continue to follow the [getting-started tutorial](getting-started.md) to learn more about how to use the different tools available.